Member, UH System Board of Regents

 Managing Director Higginbotham

-Beth Madison was appointed to the University of Houston System Board of Regents by Governor Greg Abbott in 2015 for a six-year term and will serve through August 31, 2021.
-For fiscal year 2015-2016, she will serve as vice chair of the Academic and Student Success Committee and a member of the Facilities, Construction and Master Planning and Endowment Management Committees.
+Beth Madison was appointed to the University of Houston System Board of Regents by Governor Greg Abbott in 2015 for a second six-year term that expired on August 31, 2021.
+She was reappointed by Governor Greg Abbott for a third six-year term in October 2021 and will serve through August 31, 2027.
+For fiscal year 2022-2023, she will serve as chair of the Endowment Management Committee, vice chair of the Academic and Student Success Committee, a member of the as well as a member of the Facilities, Construction and Master Planning Committee.

 In 1983, she founded Madison Benefits Group, Inc., which in 2008 became a wholly owned subsidiary of Higginbotham, a commercial risk management and insurance firm.
 Madison is a Certified Employee Benefits Specialist, Certified Property and Casualty Underwriter and a Chartered Life Underwriter.
 She served as President of the Houston Estate and Financial Forum and on the board for the Houston Chartered Life Underwriters as well as national advisory boards for multiple insurance companies.